Practice

 The diagnosis

 Most civic tech platforms are buffets: every feature any campaign might want, none of them sharpened for the organizer logging one-on-ones or closing shifts at eleven at night to track who actually showed.
 Most of the time, the customer is the consultant or state director who signed the contract; the organizer is the user.
+The basic questions inside these tools (what counts as a leader, what data leaves an org, what acceptable use means) get answered commercially by default.
 Groundwork inverts that: practitioners shape what gets built, and govern how it's used.

 Why now